 Before you decide on a single gun, you’ll need to decide on a type.
-In this guide, we’ll look at two types: electronic vs mechanical paintball guns.
+Here’s everything I’ve learned after years playing both: electronic vs mechanical paintball guns.

 Your paintball gun is your most important piece of equipment.
 And that makes choosing the right one the most important decision you’ll make.
 At its most basic, there are three types of paintball guns: